YanShynkevich/public/help/domains/chem/cheminformatics.md

 # Cheminformatics

-Datagrok provides a powerful set of tools for [Cheminformatics](https://en.wikipedia.org/wiki/Cheminformatics). (it may be expanded)
+Datagrok provides a powerful set of tools for [Cheminformatics](https://en.wikipedia.org/wiki/Cheminformatics), accelerating chemically-related workflows.
 With Datagrok, you can do the following:
 * Access your datasets of common chemical formats such as SMILES and SMARTS
 * Visualize your data with [chemically aware viewers](chemically-aware-viewers)
 * Analyze molecules in [info panels](../../discover/info-panels.md): view structures in 2D and 3D, evaluate [drug likeness](info-panels/drug-likeness.md), [toxicity risks](info-panels/toxicity-risks), [structural alerts](info-panels/structural-alerts.md), chemical properties